shivaniivijay/shivaniivijay/README.md

 ## Hey, I'm Shivani Vijay 👋

-> _Currently a student diving into web development and programming._ 👩🏻‍💻
+> _Currently a student diving into web development and programming and looking for new opportunities._ 👩🏻‍💻

 > **Eager to build new skills and take on exciting projects!** ✨